oracle/terraform-provider-oci/docs/development.md

 To get started we recommend to have this repository located at
 $GOPATH/src/github.com/mustwin/terraform-Oracle-BareMetal-Provider

+# Build
+* To build for local testing:
+  $ make

+* To build for release:
+  $ make clean cross

 # Vendoring
 This project uses the [Go vendor folder](https://blog.gopheracademy.com/advent-2015/vendor-folder/) for dependencies.
 If you need to add or update dependency, please use [go